spraakbanken/swell-project/Annotation_guidelines.md

 ## SENT-segmentation

 _[Note!
-This correction type needs to be tested whether we need it or whether it can be covered by other codes] This code is only to be used where punctuation codes cannot be applied._
+This correction type needs to be tested whether we need it or whether it can be covered by other codes] This code is only to be used where other punctuation codes cannot be applied._

 ---